marlonrichert/zsh-autocomplete/README.md

 * Should theoretically work with Zsh 5.4, but I'm unable to test that.

 ## Installation & setup
+> Note: In this manual, `%` represents the command line prompt.
+If you see it in front of a command,
+> it means you should run it on the command line, not put it in a script.

 First, install Autocomplete itself.
 Here are some way to do so:
   * To use only releases (instead of the `main` branch), install `zsh-autocomplete` with a package manager.
 As of this writing, this package is available through Homebrew, Nix, `pacman`, Plumage,